Withdrawing from WL for school I sent a LOI?

 "I'm very excited about the opportunity to attend School A. As I wrote you, your program is my top choice.
 That hasn't changed.

-"However School B extended XYZ in financial aid and I am simply not in a position to turn that kind of assistance down.
+"However School B extended XYZ in financial aid and I am simply not in a position to turn down that kind of assistance.
 Is there any possibility that you can match the offer I have from School B?
-I would be eternally grateful and would immediately accept your offer regardless of what other financial aid offers I receive.
+I would be eternally grateful and would immediately accept your offer regardless of any other financial aid offers I may receive.

 "Thank you again for your time and efforts throughout the application process and now in considering my request for financial aid."